128keaton/tibbo-barcode/README.md

 Default scan interval is 10000ms and can be overridden with `INTERVAL` Default scan timeout is 5000ms and can be overridden with `SCAN_TIMEOUT`

+Default label size is `1.00x0.75"` and would need to be changed _manually_

 ### suggested usage